 From Metrics to Action

-In today’s service-based economy, the one true path to profitability for firms is not through mass production or the commoditization of goods but through basing their competitive strategy on exceptional human capital management and treating employees like their assets.
+In today’s service-based economy, the one true path to profitability for firms is not through mass production or the commoditization of goods — it’s through basing their competitive strategy on exceptional human capital management and treating employees like their assets.
 HCROI is the mother metric for maximizing the value of your people investments and driving profitability.

 Once you’ve baselined the HCROI for your organization or initiative, it’s up to human capital practitioners to determine what they need to do to improve the number.

 In part two of this series, we’ll discuss optimizing plans based on this metric insight.
-That’s the endgame, turning human capital data into needle-moving talent initiatives–the kind that finance leaders can’t just nod at but actually invest in.
+That’s the endgame: turning human capital data into needle-moving talent initiatives, the kind that finance leaders can’t just nod at but actually invest in.